• Skip to primary navigation

 Instructions

-• Season and Cook Butternut Squash: Toss squash with olive oil, maple syrup, cinnamon, herbs, chopped garlic and salt and pepper and arrange in a single layer and roast squash for 30-40 minutes until fork tender.
+• Season and Cook Butternut Squash: Toss squash with olive oil, maple syrup, cinnamon, herbs and salt and pepper and arrange in a single layer.
+Roast the squash for 40-45 minutes until fork tender.

-• Saute Aromatics: Heat pressure cooker on the saute function and drizzle with olive oil and add butter, Saute shallots for 3-4 minutes until just softened and add garlic and saute for another minute.
+• Saute Aromatics.
+Heat a wide dutch oven over medium heat and drizzle with olive oil and add butter.
+Once melted, saute chopped shallot for 3-4 minutes until just softened and add garlic and saute for another minute.

-• Stir in arborio rice, making sure all the kernels are coated with the olive oil and butter.
-Stir in saffron.
+• Stir in Arborio Rice.
+Stir in the arborio rice, making sure all of the the grains are coated with the olive oil and butter.

-• Stir in Parmesan and Garnish: Stir in grated Parmesan and taste for seasoning.
-Ladle risotto into shallow bowls and top with cubed butternut squash, brown butter and fried sage leaves.
+• Stir in Parmesan and Garnish: Stir in the grated Parmesan cheese and taste for seasoning.
+Ladle risotto into shallow bowls and top with cubed butternut squash fried sage leaves.

 Notes